 Autumn in the Ozarks: Beautiful Hiking Trails for Fall Foliage

 Besides its family-friendly shows and numerous entertainment venues, Branson also attracts nature enthusiasts due its close proximity to Missouri’s Ozark Mountains.
 The scenic mountains offer a perfect fall getaway for couples and families that want to take advantage of the last vestiges of pleasant weather before colder temperatures set in.
-After you’ve booked your lodgings at one of Branson’s premier resorts, The Lodges at Timber Ridge by Welk Resorts, it’s time to lace up your hiking shoes and explore the beauty of the region’s Ozark Mountains.
+After you’ve booked your lodgings at one of the area’s premier resorts, Welk Resorts Branson, it’s time to lace up your hiking shoes and explore the beauty of the region’s Ozark Mountains.
 Read on for our collection of popular hiking trails as well as some tips for getting the most out of your Branson vacation in the Ozarks.

 Choose Your Path

 A favorite treat is to visit Branson during late October or early November to see the forests exchange their green hues for the beautiful colors of autumn.
 While you can view the beautiful fall foliage from nearly any of Branson’s hiking trails, be sure to choose hikes that match your fitness level and unique vacation goals.
 If you’re used to doing mostly light forms of exercise regularly, you may want to pick a trail that presents only a moderate physical challenge.
 You can also choose a trail based on what you want to see while trekking through the mountains.
 Here are some of the most popular trails in the area by category:

 New at wilderness trekking?
 The Lakeside Forest Wilderness Area, which is located about four miles north of The Lodges at Timber Ridge by Welk Resorts, has trails that offer spectacular nature viewing and comfortable outdoor exercise.
 Roark Creek Trail and Waterfall Trail are two easy hikes that you can take at centrally located Lakeside.